Fitting for Length

 over or under the 27 inch average."

-Geometry says that changing club length by only 1/2" per inch of hand height
+Geometry says that changing club length by only 1/2" per inch of hand

 isn't enough.
-My own calculations indicate that you want about a one-to-one
+My own calculations indicate that you want about a

 ratio; that is, add or subtract an inch of club length for each inch of

 hand height.
-Moreover, I know at least one rather tall person who didn't
+Moreover, I know at least one rather tall person who

-feel comfortable with his clubs until they were increased to a full one-to-one
+feel comfortable with his clubs until they were increased to a full

 to his hand height.

-One reason for being "conservative" in changing length (that is, following
+One reason for being "conservative" in changing length (that

-Carl Paul's rule of thumb) is that changes in length can make significant
+Carl Paul's rule of thumb) is that changes in length can make

 differences in swingweight and non-negligible differences in flex.
-If you
+If

-go a full inch of club difference for each inch of fingertip height difference,
+go a full inch of club difference for each inch of fingertip height

 you need to take some design measures to keep swingweight and flex from